 - Preheat the oven to 400F.
 Line a baking sheet with aluminum foil, spray with cooking spray, and place your salmon filets on the aluminum foil skin side down.
 Season the fish liberally with the spice mix.

 - Prepare the slaw while you wait for the oven.
 Whisk together the sauce ingredients in a large mixing bowl (one size bigger than you think you need).
-Add the cabbage, cilantro, and green onions and toss.
+Add the cabbage, cilantro, green onions, and any remaining ingredients and toss.
 Set aside.

 - Bake the salmon in the oven for 10 minutes on the dot.
 Set the timer!